jasonmarziani/FirebaseMessagingTest/README.md

 Test app demonstrating Firebase Messaging iOS crash.

 Steps to reproduce:
-Open project in Unity v5.6.1f1
+Open project in Unity v5.6.1f1.
+Open testscene.unity.
 In Build Settings, set as iOS, and select Player Settings.
 In Player Settings, set a bundle ID.
 - Make sure you can build to device with this bundle ID.